 “Oh Death” Ralph Stanley (2000) from the ‘O Brother, Where Art Thou?’
 Soundtrack.
 Ralph Staley won a Grammy in 2002 for this song.
 While Stanley is an accomplished singer and banjo player for certain and well deserving, I can’t help but see the influence of the Dock Boggs version.
 I just wonder in this case if not for Dock would this song have ever made it this far?

-While this song is listed as ‘Traditional’ for the writing credit, there is an assertion from the family of Lloyd Chandler that “O, Death” is Chandler’s song “A Conversation with Death”, which he performed for several years while preaching in Appalachia.
+While this song is listed as ‘Traditional’ for the lack of a writing credit, there is an assertion from the family of Lloyd Chandler that “O, Death” is Chandler’s song “A Conversation with Death”, which he performed for several years while preaching in Appalachia.
 Dock says he learned it from his brother-in-law, Lee Hansucker.
 What is clear that this song was widely sung in the Appalachian region for many years by many singers until it found its way to fame in the movie.
 Also, quite evident from my reading that people like Dock Boggs had an influence on many artists from the likes of Jefferson Airplane and the Byrds to Bob Dylan and The Band.
 The fact that his banjo playing had an affect on guitar players like the amazing John Fahey who would produce a recording of Dock in the 1960’s on his Revenant label explains Dock’s enduring legacy.

 by Dock Boggs recorded in 1927.
 (Traditional) This is the first known recording of this song.
 The remarkable sisters from Montreal, Kate & Anna McGarrigle (Kate McGarrigle was married to singer-songwriter Loudon Wainwright III, their children are Rufus and Martha).
 “Sugar Baby ( Who’ll Rock The Cradle)” you will notice the “sugar baby” more in the second half.